Frequently Asked Questions

-The Flow-Tech Home Anti-Scale System unit carries a standard three year electrical warranty, but unless it is tampered with, gets wet or extremely dirty, the system should last as long a standard radio.
+The Flow-Tech Home Anti-Scale System unit carries a standard five-year electrical warranty, but unless it is tampered with, gets wet or extremely dirty, the system should last as long a standard radio.
 Some dealers may offer an extended warranty.

 The Whole House Carbon Filter carries a 10 year warranty on the tank and a five year warranty on the head and media.